nthodgson/censusSquared/README.md

 ### Description

-This web app allows people to visualize the data provided by the US Census Bureau using a customizable user interface.
+Using a customizable user interface, this web app allows people to visualize and compare the stratification of people from different socioeconomic backgrounds using the data provided by the US Census Bureau.

 ### Execution Specifications